apoorv-kumar/OpenGL-Demo/README.md

 ##Open GL Projects - 2012
 Basic OpenGL projects that I have worked on for graphics course.
 These include voxel based scene generations.
 Projection / hidden surface implementations from the scratch.

+Screenshots attached with projects.
+Also see my blog http://eat-sleep-code.blogspot.in

 ###voxel scene
 	This is an animation scene
 	Renders: